 - The Panda update (Spring 2011): Introduced the ability to evaluate and rank websites based on various indicators of content quality.

-- The Hummingbird Update (August, 2013): Demonstrated the ability to interpret the user intent behind a query, and return webpages that would be the most qualified in solving for that intent.
+- The Hummingbird Update (Summer 2013): Demonstrated the ability to interpret the user intent behind a query, and return webpages that would be the most qualified in solving for that intent.

 THE FUTURE OF SEO IS FINALLY HERE

-So, this is how it went in the 14 years following the introduction of the original nofollow link attribute.
-But on September 10th of 2019, Google announced on its Webmaster Central Blog that “it’s time for nofollow to evolve.”
+So this is how it went in the 14 years following the introduction of the original nofollow link attribute.
+But on September 10, 2019, Google announced on its Webmaster Central Blog that, “It’s time for nofollow to evolve.”
 The post introduces two new link attributes that provide webmasters with additional ways to identify to Google Search the nature of particular links.
 First, rel=“sponsored” dictates advertisements or sponsorships, while rel=“ugc” marks links within user generated content (i.e. forum posts, comments, etc.).
 Then, after introducing these two new link attributes, the post goes on to say that all three of the link attributes are being treated as hints, relative to which links to consider or exclude within Search.
-Google will use these hints – along with other signals – as a way to better understand how to appropriately analyze and use links within their systems.
+Google will use these hints — along with other signals — as a way to better understand how to appropriately analyze and use links within their systems.

-Okay.
-Maybe the future isn’t here just yet.
+Okay, maybe the future isn’t here just yet.
 When I started thinking about all of the capabilities behind the updates listed above, I started to question why Google didn’t just do away with link attributes altogether.
-But I guess, despite the advances that’ve been made in natural language processing, semantic search, query intent and artificial intelligence, by saying they’ll continue to use the link attributes as a way to better understand how to appropriately analyze and use links within their systems, they’re acknowledging that there’s still room for improvement.
-But with just an idea of the amount of data that Google collects every day related to search, I’m guessing that it won’t take long (relatively speaking) for the Google AI to perfect their interpretation of links without the use of attributes, and the Future of SEO will finally be here.
+But I guess — despite the advances that’ve been made in natural language processing, semantic search, query intent, and artificial intelligence — by saying they’ll continue to use the link attributes as a way to better understand how to appropriately analyze and use links within their systems, they’re acknowledging that there’s still room for improvement.
+And with just an idea of the amount of data that Google collects every day related to search, I’m guessing that it won’t take long (relatively speaking) for the Google AI to perfect their interpretation of links without the use of attributes, and the Future of SEO will finally be here.